Unexian/abjad/README.md

     - Function that calls itself.
 - What is even the point of this language
     - Admittedly, that is one of the flaws of my argument
+- How do I break out of a loop?
+    - Put the recursion call in an `if`

 ## Function library
 ### Mathematical functions